amy941/boba_data_crunch/README.md

 ## 📉2) Excel Advanced: [Advanced]()

-# Closing Thoughts💭
+# 💭 Closing Thoughts
 _The purpose of Boba Project is to transform real-world business scenarios into powerful insights._

-_By applying intermediate Excel skills, the data is presented in a clean, consistent, and more engaging format._
+_By applying advanced Excel+Python, the data is presented in a clean, consistent, and more engaging format._

 _Most importantly, it reveals patterns that can drive strategic decisions._